Home Website map

 the kodachrome photography of the market place of Vimoutiers, taken on a monday afternoon, the unique one ever made in color that Vimonasteriens will name later "the photography of the century".
 Summer is arriving and yes, of course ... neither him nor anyone could imagine ...

-...Vimoutiers will receive it by 1945-1946.
+...Vimoutiers received it by 1945-1946.